 Mass Humanities provides grants to non-profit organizations for public humanities programs.

 Our standard grant supports public humanities programming in almost all formats, including lectures, reading-and-discussion series, exhibits, walking tours, film pre-production and distribution projects, teacher education projects, and out-of-school humanities enrichment programs.
 The maximum award is $7,500, though film projects, as well as projects that meet thematic incentives, carry maximums of $15,000.
 There are three deadlines each year.
 DETAILS

 Local History Grants

 Mass Humanities offers two Local History Grants to support small organizations in working with their historical collections.
 Massachusetts towns and historical societies have significant collections in which they collectively archive the history of the people of the Commonwealth.
 The Research Inventory Grant has a maximum of $2,000, and the Scholar in Residence Grant has a maximum of $3,500.
-Three deadlines per year.
+There are three deadlines each year.
 DETAILS